TERREMEMBER/znbase/docs/content/v2.2/architecture/docdb-sharding/sharding.md

 For every given key, there is exactly one tablet that owns it.
 {{< /note >}}

-YugabyteDB currently supports two ways of sharding data - hash (aka consistent hash) sharding and range sharding.
+ZNbaseDB currently supports two ways of sharding data - hash (aka consistent hash) sharding and range sharding.

 ## Hash sharding